 Since then, Martin has been working non-stop to explore this new field of interactive 360° photography and video, as well as interactive Virtual Reality stories.
 No matter the technique or format, Martin always has one goal: letting the user try on someone else’s shoes for a while.
 By giving people the chance to explore a story, or an issue, for themselves inside a VR headset he creates new ways to truly immerse yourself within a narrative.

 Since 2013, Martin has led teams and projects to create interactive 360/VR stories for media like National Geographic and The Guardian as well as organisations like the United Nations Development Programme and Plan International.
-One of the largest projects to date was creating an interactive 360° story from the largest cave in the world – Son Doong in Vietnam – published by National Geographic.
-This project entailed a 50-man expedition to the remote cave, and several months in editing, to be published in 2015.
+Some of his largest projects to date include creating an interactive 360° story from the largest cave in the world – Son Doong in Vietnam – published by National Geographic and later showcased at Facebook F8 in 2018.

 In 2016 he co-founded IVAR Stockholm, an immersive studio dedicated to the commercial applications of VR, AR and interactive storytelling.